The Oldest Chinatown in North America

 Chinatown in San Francisco is the biggest Chinatown outside of Asia and the oldest one in North America.

 Chinatown was once a real ghetto.
-For a long time, Chinese were forced to live and sometimes were even detained there.
+For a long time, the Chinese were forced to live and sometimes were even detained there.

 Think about this: in 1970, the population density in Chinatown was seven times more than in the rest of San Francisco.
 And it's considering that there were no tall buildings to live in.
 It was almost like an anthill, wasn't it?

 According to statistics, the average household income in Chinatown is $ 29,000 per year.
-Now, compare it with sky-rocket real estate prices in San Francisco.
+Now, compare it with sky-rocketing real estate prices in San Francisco.
 The Chinatown residents' median age is 50 years.
 These two numbers send a clear message that mostly poor elderly people live there.
 And you can actually tell it when visiting Chinatown.
 Everything there looks very basic and cheap.

 But before digging deep into the history of Chinatown, let me tell you a little bit about one of the most iconic symbols of San Francisco - the famous cable car.
 It's hard to believe, but the San Franciscan cable car is almost 150 years old and has not really changed.
 It was the first such car in the world and is actually the last one that survived.
 Before 1873, when the cable car was introduced to the city, people mostly lived along the shoreline.
 It was not practical to live uphill since horses could not handle the steepness.
 But the cable car brought a huge change to the city and allowed people to move inland and inhabit the entire San Franciscan peninsula.